-In Q4, Parkit continued its transformation into an industrial real estate platform by adding an additional investment property, continuing its development of its expansion properties and streamlining the operations.
-The Company continues to monitor its parking assets in the USA as the business begins to recover from the effects of COVID-19.
+In Q1, Parkit continued its transformation into an industrial real estate platform by adding additional investment properties, continuing its development of its expansion properties and streamlining the operations.
+The Company's parking assets operations continue to improve as air travel and business activity recover from the effects of COVID-19.